caglaminametin/es411/README.md

 🚀 How to Run:

+1. cd cnn_project

-1. Update data paths in config.yaml
+2. Update data paths in config.yaml

-2. Run the training:
+3. Run the training:
    python main.py

 At the end of training, it will save the best model as 'best_model.keras' and visualize performance.